 I personally would not purchase the vehicle if he didn’t at least take $1500.00 off the price.
 There are just too many unanswered questions regarding the repair and whether something would go wrong in the future.

 Need Help for your Diminished Value in Texas?

-If you think you have a claim for diminished value in Texas or anywhere else for that matter, request a free claim consultation through our website or give us a call at (214) 227-2154.
-I’ll tell you if you have a valid claim or not for FREE!
+If you think you have a claim for diminished value in Texas or anywhere else for that matter, request a free claim consultation by filling out the form below and I’ll tell you if you have a valid claim or not for FREE!

 Trouble viewing the form or missing a submit button?
 Here is a direct link to it: https://pettydetails.wufoo.com/forms/request-a-free-diminished-value-consultation/